quixio/quix-cli/README.md

   ```

 #### Notes:

-- **Permissions:** You may need to run these commands with elevated privileges.
-On Linux and macOS, use `sudo` if necessary.
-On Windows, run PowerShell as an Administrator.
+- **Version Specification:** Replace `{version}` with the actual version number you intend to install (e.g., `1.2.3`).
+Omitting the `{version}` parameter will automatically default to installing the latest available version of Quix CLI.
+You have the option to install the latest version or specify a particular version according to your needs.
-- **Version Specification:** The `{version}` parameter is optional.
-If you know the specific version of Quix CLI you need, replace `{version}` with that version number (e.g., `1.2.3`).
-If you omit it, the script typically installs the latest version.
+To view and choose from all available versions, visit the [releases section](https://github.com/quixio/quix-cli/releases).
 - **PATH Verification:** After installation, ensure that the directory where Quix CLI is installed is included in your system's PATH.

 ### Installation using release binaries